 Oregon is NOT a Community Property State

-In Oregon, we divide all marital assets through an equitable distribution system.
-In other words, all property shared in the marriage is susceptible to division in a way that is fair, but not necessarily equal.
-Some states, however, choose to follow community property laws, which vary from the equitable distribution system used in Oregon.
+In Oregon, we divide all marital assets through an equitable distribution system, which means that all property shared in the marriage is subject to be divided in a fair way, but not necessarily an equal 50/50 split.

 If you are getting divorced in Oregon, make sure you understand how equitable distribution works and how it differs from community property states.